I received The Making of America Alexander Hamilton in exchange for this post. All opinions and my love for Hamilton remain my own.

 The America that Alexander Hamilton knew was primarily agricultural and built on slave labor.
 He envisioned something else; a multi-racial, urbanized, capitalistic America with a strong central government.
 He believed that such an America would be a land of opportunity for the poor and the newcomers.

-It was a vision that put Hamilton at odds with his archrivals who envisioned a pastoral America of small towns, where governments were local, states would control their own destiny, and the federal government would remain weak and small.
+It was a vision that put Hamilton at odds with his archrivals, who envisioned a pastoral America of small towns, where governments were local, states would control their destiny, and the federal government would remain weak and small.

 The disputes that arose during America’s first decades continue to this day.

 The Making of America Alexander Hamilton is a book I encourage you to read.
 I found so much between the covers regarding freedom of speech, government, democracy, capitalism, even dueling.
-Mostly I discovered a man who had the courage to dream, to stand for what he believed and create one of the greatest countries in the world, America.
+Mainly I discovered a man who dared to dream, stand for what he believed, and create one of the greatest countries in the world, America.